 Bought or Brought?

-The Quick AnswerWhat is the difference between bought and brought?
+Bought or Brought?What is the difference between "bought" and "brought"?

 - James brought the birthday cake to the restaurant this morning.